top of page

 After Edwin's passing, Bruce bought this 1979 Ranger 1600-1.
 At the time, these Ranger 1600s were used by most Muskie fishermen.
 Bruce fished Muskie's with it for many years, then he and his son Blake fished it, catching many nice Muskie's, plus encountering a couple world record sized fish.
 Bruce also used it in his design of the Panther Model 55 Trim & Tilt.
 They had some great adventures with it for sure.

-In 2018 after being away from Muskie fishing for some time, Bruce and his son Blake decided to get back in the game.
-Making a come back into Muskie fishing presented some problems, however.
-They had sold all their fishing boats, so a new boat would have to be their first order of business.
-This was a good problem however because it forced them to start with totally new equipment.
-They sat down and made a list of what would be needed to chase a world record Muskie.
+After running a fast Bass Boat for a few years, Bruce and Blake realized although it was fun racing around the lakes, it was not helping them fish Muskies.
+In 2018 they sold all their boats, then sat down and made a list of what would be needed to enhance their chase of a world record Muskie.
 Number one was a boat that could take big water, at the same time, be quiet enough to slip in and out of spots undetected.
-After running a large two stroke outboard in the past, they wanted a motor that would have less noise and easier on fuel.
-With the new Muskie rods of the day, being 9 to 10 feet in length, it would need a long rod locker, but soon found there was not a boat that could stow those longer rods.
-Their only option would be to find a boat they could modify to fit longer rods.
-They decided the Aluma-Craft 185 Competitor could work.
-It was a large deep V, for big water and its 2XB hull would be extremely quiet and with a new 4 stroke 90hp Suzuki it would be super quit, plus run all week on a tank of gas.
-It also had a center rod locker, that could hopefully be modified to fit the new super long Muskie rods and extend the casting deck, for fighting and dealing with giant Muskies.
-They set up a special factory tour to get an inside look at the framing of the Competitor just to make sure.
+After running a large two stroke outboard, they wanted a motor that would have less noise and be easier on fuel.
+With the longer Muskie rods of the day, being 9 to 10 feet in length, the boat would need a rod locker that could hold them, so they would not be laying all over the deck.
+After checking all the manufactures, they found none that could stow the longer Muskie rods.
+Their only option would be to find a boat they could modify to work.
+They decided the Aluma-Craft 185 Competitor with modifications, should do the job.
+It was a large deep V which could handle big water, with its 2XB hull, it would be extremely quiet, and with a new 4 stroke 90hp Suzuki they could fish all week on a tank of gas.
+It also had a center rod locker, which could hopefully be modified to fit the new longer Muskie rods, plus, at the same time they could extend the casting deck, for fighting and dealing with giant Muskies.
+They set up a special factory tour to get an inside look at the framing of the Competitor just to make sure it would work.
 Everything looked good so a few months later, they took delivery of a new 185 Aluma-Craft, with 90hp Suzuki tiller outboard.
-They brought it home and processed to take it apart.
-Months later, after a lot of work, they had the boat they wanted.
+They brought it home and processed to take it almost completely apart.
+Months later, after a total rebuild, they had the boat they wanted.
 This re-engineered Aluma-Craft now had a huge front casing deck, with a 12-foot rod locker.
 They loaded the boat with all the latest electronics and much more.
 Like Edwin had done some 60 years before, they built the Muskie boat they needed.
 It was a ton of work, but that's Muskie fishing.

 .jpg)